sarah-you/c0323-code-solutions/dom-manipulation/dom-manipulation-quiz-notes.md

 the text enclosed in an element;

-- How do you update the text within an element using JavaScript? first assign a varaible to query the DOM for the element that the text is in;
+- How do you update the text within an element using JavaScript? first assign a variable to query the DOM for the element that the text is in;
 then assign that variable.textContent as the updated text, in string format;

 - Is the `event` parameter of an event listener callback always useful?